bajamircea/bajamircea.github.io/_posts/2021-09-17-deduction-subsidiary.markdown

-In particular our [sample predicate calculus][deduction-axioms] adds the Gen (generalisation) rule of inference to the propositional calculus rules, hence we need to reconsider the deduction theorem and it's proof for the predicate calculus, despite having proven it for the propositional calculus.
+In particular our [sample predicate calculus][deduction-axioms] adds the Gen (generalisation) rule of inference to the propositional calculus rules, hence we need to reconsider the deduction theorem and its proof for the predicate calculus, despite having proven it for the propositional calculus.